 Promoting International Dialogue and Understanding

 Dr. Nash also serves on the Board of Directors of People to People International (PTPI).
 Realizing the importance of uniting ordinary citizens from different countries to foster understanding and respect, U.S. President Dwight D. Eisenhower launched the President’s People to People Program on September 11, 1956 as part of the United States Information Agency.
 The program emphasizes personal diplomacy and non-governmental contacts between people.
 Through PTPI and other organizations, Dr. Nash has studied international relations, business, economics, foreign policy and law around the world.
 He has led or been part of professional delegations around the world.
 More than a collection of achievements, Dr. Nash strives to be a positive force for good in the world.
-As a professional member of the National Speaker’s Association, he understands and recognizes life is made up of both challenges and opportunities.
-Whether it’s motivating others to go after their dreams, working to better the lives of urban and rural residents, or promoting cross cultural understanding around the world, Dr. Troy Nash remains committed to helping individuals and organizations achieve excellence.
+Nash is a professional member of the National Speakers Association, President of the Kansas City Chapter of NSA, and member of the Board of Directors of the National Speakers Association.
+Dr. Nash recognizes life is made up of both challenges and opportunities.
+Whether it’s motivating organizations and individuals to go after their dreams by increasing personal and professional productivity, or working to better the lives of communities through profitable real ventures, or promoting cross cultural understanding around the world, Dr. Troy Nash remains committed to doing what he can to make the world a better place.